openpnp/openpnp/Contact-Probing-Nozzle.md

 Note: some feeders like the [[BlindsFeeder]] still need a precise Z location configured (e.g. for cover actuatuation).

+### Placement Z Auto Learning

+The ContactProbeNozzle can also auto-learn the placement Z location of parts.
+On the first placement the height will be probed and then remembered.
+This can calibrate the right solder paste height and will equalize nozzle spring compression force.

 ## What is it _not_?